 Now, reporting requirements generally apply when transactions involve $10,000 or more in cash.

 In summary, silver bullion itself does not generate taxable income while it is held.
-Tax obligations arise only when the bullion is sold and a gain is realized.
+Tax implications arise only when the bullion is sold, and a gain is realized.

 Silver Coin vs Bars Performance During Financial Crisis

-To give a more recent example of how silver performs in times of crisis, after a few years of relatively stable prices, silver prices reached as high as $95 per ounce, following gold’s historic price path in the last year of 2025.
+To give a more recent example of how silver performs in times of crisis, after a few years of relatively stable prices, silver reached around $100 per ounce, following gold’s historic price path in the last year of 2025.

-Take a look at a screenshot of our Gold-Silver Ratio.
+Take a look at a screenshot of our Gold-Silver Ratio to illustrate market conditions.
 The graphs show that currently, one needs more than 50 ounces of silver to purchase one ounce of gold.

-And you need to know this, because when prices rise sharply, affordability and divisibility become crucial for investment planning.
+And why do you need to know this?
+Because when prices rise sharply, affordability and divisibility become crucial for investment planning.

 Also, check out the Silver Prices Today.